 The evaluation above is surprising if we consider only precedences and priorities.
-The expression $35 \le 32 \&\& 11 = 2 5 + 1$ never gets evaluated.
+The expression 11 = 2 \ 5 + 1 never gets evaluated.
 This is due to the fact that in addition to precedences and priorities another rule applies to the evaluation of Boolean expressions, namely the so called short circuit evaluation.
 The short circuit evaluation rule says the following: for a binary Boolean operator the left operand always gets evaluated first.
 If the value of the operator is determined already after evaluating its left operand then the right operand does not get evaluated.
-That is, if the left hand side argument of the operator && evaluates to false, as it is the case in our example, then the expression on the right hand side does not get evaluated and the value of the whole expression is false.
-Correspondingly, if the left hand side argument of the operator | | evaluates to true then the expression on the right hand side does not get evaluated and the value of the whole expression is true.
+That is, if the left hand side argument of the operator && evaluates to false, as it is the case in our example, then the expression on the right hand side does not get evaluated of the whole expression is false.
+Correspondingly, if the left hand side argument of the operator || evaluates to true then the expression on the right hand side does not get evaluated and the value of the whole expression is false.